 - c) A biological resources report was not prepared for this project.
-However, a review of the California Natural Diversity Data Base (CNDDB) (Attachment 3) was conducted by Harris & Associates in January 2021 and identified one (1) plant species and one (1) animal species, neither of which are of special concern or sensitive status.
-The CNDDB also showed that Northern Spot Owl critical habitat is near the site (approximately 175 meters), but no occurrences of Northern Spotted Owl are recorded.
+However, a review of the California Natural Diversity Data Base (CNDDB) was conducted by Harris & Associates in January 2021 and identified one (1) plant species and one (1) animal species, neither of which are of special concern or sensitive status.
+The CNDDB also showed that Northern Spot Owl critical habitat is near the site (approximately 175 meters), but no occurrences of the Northern Spotted Owl are recorded.
 The one (1) animal species, the foothill yellow-legged frog (rana boylii), is recorded approximately 120 meters from the project boundary.
 The one (1) plant species, white flowered orchid (Piperia candida), is recorded approximately 260 meters from the project boundary.
 Cannabis cultivation activities have been occurring on the subject property since prior to 2012, which is well before the January 1, 2016, established CEQA baseline for CMMLUO.
 Therefore, it can be assumed that potential impacts to biological resources and required mitigation were identified in the environmental document prepared for CMMLUO 1.0.
-Furthermore, the project is conditioned to adhere to Dark Sky Standards for areenhouse lighting and security lighting, refrain from using synthetic netting, ensure refuse is contained in wildlife-proof storage, and refrain from using anticoagulant rodenticides to further protect wildlife.
-As proposed and conditioned, the project is consistent with CMMLUO performance standards and CDFW guidance and would not negatively impact NSO or other sensitive species. - d) A Timberland Conversion Report was prepared by Mad River Properties, Inc. (Stephen Hohman, RPF No. 2652) in August 2018 for the subject parcel (107-144-020) and adjacent parcel (107-144-021) which indicated that initial conversion occurring on both parcels occurred between 2009 and 2012.
-The report details five separate areas of timberland conversion, totaling approximately 2.37 acres: Site A -0.14 acres (2012); Site B - 1.08 acres (2009); Site C - 0.84 acres (2009); Site D - 0.06 acre (2009); and Site E - 0.25 acre (2009).
-Only conversion Site A is contained within APN 107-144-020 and is applicable to this particular cannabis application.
-Conversion Site A (0.14 acre) was originally converted for cannabis cultivation in 2012, with no other improvements except a fence.
-However, currently there is no cannabis cultivation or other facilities occupying this conversion site.
-No timber harvesting or other activities have occurred within or around this site in approximately 9 years, and no hazard reduction issues are present on site.
-All timber conversion on Site A occurred prior to January 1, 2016, the established CEQA baseline for CMMLUO.
-Therefore, it can be assumed that potential impacts of conversion were considered, and mitigation measures were identified in the environmental document prepared for CMMLUO. - e) A Cultural Resources Investigation was prepared by Dimitra Zalarvis-Chase, MA, RPA and Thomas J. Ross, BA, of DZC Archaeology & Cultural Resource Management (DZC), Arcata, CA (May 2018).
+Furthermore, the project is conditioned (Condition B.2) to adhere to Dark Sky Standards for greenhouse lighting and security lighting, refrain from using synthetic netting, ensure refuse is contained in wildlife-proof storage, and refrain from using anticoagulant rodenticides to further As proposed and conditioned, the project is protect wildlife. consistent with CMMLUO performance standards and CDFW guidance and would not negatively impact NSO or other sensitive species. - d) A Timberland Conversion Report (Attachment 3b) was prepared by Mad River Properties, Inc. (Stephen Hohman, RPF No. 2652) in August 2018 for the subject parcel (107-144-021) and adjacent parcel (107-144-020).
+The report indicated that initial conversion occurring on both parcels occurred between 2009 and 2012.
+The report details five separate areas of timberland conversion, totaling approximately 2.37 acres: Site A - 0.14 acres (2012); Site B - 1.08 acres (2009); Site C - 0.84 acres (2009); Site D - 0.06 acre (2009); and Site E - 0.25 acre (2009).
+Conversion Sites B, C, D, and E are contained within APN 107-144-021 and are applicable to this particular cannabis application.
+All timber conversion on Conversion Sites B, C, D, and E (2.23 acres total) occurred prior to January 1, 2016, which is when the established CEQA baseline for CMMLUO was enacted.
+Therefore, it can be assumed that potential impacts of conversion were considered, and mitigation measures were identified in the environmental document prepared for CMMLUO. - e) A Cultural Resources Investigation report was prepared by Dimitra Zalarvis-Chase, MA, RPA and Thomas J. Ross, BA, of DZC Archaeology & Cultural Resource Management (DZC), Arcata, CA (May 2018).
 The DZC report concludes that there will be "No Effect" to historic, archaeological, or Tribal Cultural Resources.
-Measures to protect unknown cultural resources, in accordance with the Inadvertent f) Per the review referral from Humboldt County Department of Public Works (DPW), the entire road segment is developed to the equivalent of a road category 4 standard, and thus is adequate for the proposed use without further review.
-Nonetheless DPW recommends standard conditions pertaining to fences and encroachments (Condition 15), driveways (Condition 16) and private road intersections (Condition 17).
+Measures to protect unknown cultural resources, in accordance with the Inadvertent Discoveries Protocol to protect cultural resources, have been incorporated into the Conditions of Approval (Informational Note 3).

+f) Per the review referral from Humboldt County Department of Public Works (DPW), the entire road segment is developed to the equivalent of a road category 4 standard, and thus is adequate for the proposed use without further review.
+Nonetheless, DPW recommends standard conditions pertaining to private road intersections (Condition 14 and 15).